 Cranky Pants

 Mommy talked daddy into going for a walk with the her and the little monkey this evening.
 Now, I am not much for long walks but I figured it is time for me to lose some of that pregnancy weight.
-Unfortunately, daddy matched mommy pound for pound when she was pregnant!
+Unfortunately, daddy matched mom

 Parker got a new toy and book yesterday from his Auntie Kate and Uncle Michael.
 A new Backyardigans book and a Stuffed Tyrone.
 For those of you that are unaware of who Tyrone is, he is an orange moose on the Backyardigans.
 Parker is very fond of the colour orange as he regularly checks out his Tiger from across the room.